MvMukesh/TextCrux/README.md

-# textCrux
+# TextCrux
-Make sense out of your large documents
+Make quick sense out of your large documents